The Truth About Gay Porn Addiction: What You’re Really Craving

 Let’s reframe this.

 What if you’re not addicted to gay porn.
-You’re attached to the relief it gives, the momentary sensation you get from it.
-Perhaps it gives you:
+What if you’re attached to the relief it gives you.

 Why Does It Feel Like Porn Addiction?